Security

 It is a certificate sent to the client for authentication when the client requests an SSL connection with the Akuvox door phone.
 Please upload the certificates in accepted formats.

-To upload a Web Server certificate on the device web System > Certificate > Web Server Certificate.
+Upload a web server certificate on the web System > Certificate > Web Server Certificate interface.

 Client Certificate